eastfivellc/EastFive.Azure.Storage.Backup/README.md

 To quickly recover a system where the storage account has become unusable, consider simply changing the connection string to point to the backup.
 (And, then switch the backup service config so that the target is the new source.)

 ## Getting Started
-1. Clone this repo and the prerequisites side by side into a directory.
+- [] Clone this repo and the prerequisites side by side into a directory.
-2. Build each individually with Visual Studio.
+- [] Build each individually with Visual Studio.
-3. Edit the configuration file `backup.json`.
+- [] Edit the configuration file `backup.json`.
-4. Install the service as described below.
+- [] Install the service.

 ## Prerequisites
-Clone each into a common directory, say c:\backup.
+Clone each into a common directory, say `c:\backup.`
 * [BlackBarLabs.Core](https://github.com/blackbarlabs/BlackBarLabs.Core) - c# helpers
 * [BlackBarLabs.Security](https://github.com/blackbarlabs/BlackBarLabs.Security) - token helpers
 * [BlackBarLabs.Web](https://github.com/blackbarlabs/BlackBarLabs.Web) - config helpers